ghastlymirror/ghastlyastro/src/content/blog/games-where-you-are-the-monster.md

 toc: true
 donate: true
 comment: true
 description: Wanna to dip your toes into dark and horror games, but you hate running away from scary monsters?
-How about titles where you get to be what bumps in the night  guy instead?
+How about titles where you get to be the bad guy instead?
 ---

 Halloween is almost half-way here (yeah I know it´s still Summer sue me) and it is the perfect time to try a few horror titles.
 But I´m a bit of a chicken when it comes to playing the horror stuff, so I thought to myself why play a game where you´re trying to escape awful monsters when you can play as one yourself?